FCON-TECH

 09:30

-PANEL | What Construction Leaders Want from Technology: How CEO’s & CIO’s Make Technology Decisions
+PANEL | What construction leaders want from technology: How CEO’s & CIO’s make technology decisions

 As the construction sector faces escalating material costs, supply chain disruptions, labour shortages, and growing project complexity, Australia’s leading contractors are increasingly treating technology adoption as a business-critical strategy – not just a technical decision.
 In this CXO led panel, senior leaders from the country’s leading contractors will candidly share what they really want from technology: the business problems they are prioritizing, the barriers they encounter in scaling innovation across complex organisations, and how they assess value and risk in a rapidly changing market.
 The discussion will also explore how leaders are driving cultural change in traditionally risk-averse environments, what they look for in technology partners, and where they believe the construction sector must evolve to stay competitive over the next decade.